jasikpark/jasik-xyz/content/recently-2020-05-31-2221/index.md

 {{% /figcaption %}}
 {{< /figure >}}

 Recently I stole back my Moka pot and Mr. Coffee espresso machine from my friends and family and have tried my hand at perfecting an at-home cup of Carport blend coffee.
 I haven’t had the best of luck, since I have the cheapest hand-powered burr grinder possible — a JavaPresse.
-It was \$30 and definitely better than a blade grinder, but terrible in global terms of grinders.
+It was \$30 and better than a blade grinder, but terrible in global terms of grinders.
 Especially compared to a set of beautiful commercial-grade electric burr grinders.
 I’ve kept track of my attempts in [Bear.app](https://bear.app) and you can see them at [Coffee Attempts]({{< ref "coffee-attempts" >}}).

 I bought a [Fuzion Digital Kitchen Scale 3000g/ 0.1g](https://www.amazon.com/gp/product/B07L92PSMP/) at the recommendation of [James Hoffman](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ) and it is wonderful!
 It is 0.01g accurate up to 500g so it is great for measuring coffee beans and baking with.
-I was able to make some [Japanese milk bread](https://www.carolinescooking.com/japanese-milk-bread/) at my friend’s recommendation and it was absolutely delicious.
+I was able to make [Japanese milk bread](https://www.carolinescooking.com/japanese-milk-bread/) at my friend’s recommendation and it was absolutely delicious.